-SGI Management Center for InfiniteStorage (SMC IS) is a web-based interface that lets you configure, manage, and monitor a storage server solution.
+SGI® Management Center for InfiniteStorage (SMC IS) is a web-based interface that lets you configure, manage, and monitor a storage server solution.
 You can use SMC IS to do the following:

-- Perform initial system configuration using the Setup Wizard. - Manage and install SGI software licenses. - Configure the system components. - Perform general system administration tasks. - Monitor the state and performance of the storage server, including the following: - CPU utilization - Disk utilization - Network throughput - Services - Review historical data describing the state and performance of the storage server. - View connected clients and determine how each of these contribute to the current workload. - Configure iSCSI targets from block devices and logical volumes. - Configure NFS exports and CIFS shares from existing filesystems.
+- Perform initial system configuration using the Setup Wizard. - Manage and install SGI software licenses. - Configure the system components. - · Perform general system administration tasks. - Monitor the state and performance of the storage server, including the following: - Storage device failures (LSITM MegaRAID® platform only) - CPU utilization - Disk utilization - Network throughput - Services - Review historical data describing the state and performance of the storage server. - View connected clients and determine how each of these contribute to the current workload. - Configure iSCSI targets from block devices and logical volumes. - Configure NFS exports and CIFS shares from existing filesystems.